 - Verify their identity - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
-We will not keep a copy of this for longer than 6 months - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available
+We will not keep a copy of this for longer than 6 months

-- Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
+- Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
 We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent

 The School will seek references on all short-listed candidates, including internal candidates, before interview.
-We will scrutinise these and resolve any concerns before confirming appointments.
+We will ask for written information about previous employment history and check that information is not contradictory or incomplete.